Physical Therapy Program

 *View comprehensive program costs, including fees here.

-Graduation from a physical therapist education program accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE)–1111 North Fairfax Street, Alexandria, VA 22314; phone: 703-706-3245; firstname.lastname@example.org– is necessary for eligibility to sit for the licensure examination, which is required in all states.
+Graduation from a physical therapist education program accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), (3030 Potomac Ave., Suite 100, Alexandria, Virginia 22305-3085; 703-706-3245; firstname.lastname@example.org) is necessary for eligibility to sit for the licensure examination, which is required in all states.

 Charleston Southern University is seeking accreditation of a new physical therapist education program from CAPTE.
 The program is planning to submit an Application for Candidacy, which is the formal application required in the preaccreditation stage, on or before December 1, 2021.
 Submission of this document does not assure that the program will be granted Candidate for Accreditation status.
 Achievement of Candidate for Accreditation status is required prior to implementation of the professional phase of the program; therefore, no students may be enrolled in professional courses until Candidate for Accreditation status has been achieved.
 Further, though achievement of Candidate for Accreditation status signifies satisfactory progress toward accreditation, it does not assure that the program will be granted accreditation.

 - A bachelor’s degree must be completed from a USDE regionally accredited institution or an equivalent from a foreign institution.

 - The minimum requirement for both cumulative and science GPAs is 3.0 (on a 4.0 scale).

 - The GRE is required for application to the program.

 The program prerequisite requirements must be met for applications to be reviewed and scored.

 In the Physical Therapy program, you’ll take courses like…

 - Hospital-Based Care